Combining longitudinal cohort studies to examine cardiovascular risk factor trajectories across the adult lifespan: Bayesian Inference

 \subsection{Posterior Estimation}

-We employ Markov chain Monte Carlo (MCMC) algorithms to obtain samples from the posterior distribution of the parameters as is implemented in Stan \citep{stan} and utilize nested sampling methods as described in \cite{margossian2022nested}.

-To achieve robust convergence diagnostics in our Bayesian model, we employ the nested \( \hat{R} \) approach \citep{margossian2022nested}, which organize chains into superchains.
+We employ Markov chain Monte Carlo (MCMC) algorithms to obtain samples from the posterior distribution of the parameters, as implemented in Stan \citep{stan}.
+To achieve robust convergence diagnostics in our Bayesian model, we employ the nested \( \hat{R} \) approach as described in \cite{margossian2024nested}, where subchains are nested within superchains.
 This is particularly advantageous in high-dimensional settings where the complexity of the parameter space and the dataset size can present challenges for efficient sampling.
 By using superchains, we reduce the computational demands of running long chains while maintaining reliable convergence checks.
-However, implementing the nested \( \hat{R} \) approach requires access to high-performance parallel computing resources due to the intensive nature of managing and processing multiple superchains.
-Details of the nested $\hat{R}$ approach can be found in Supplementary Materials (\hyperref[S.4]{S.4}).
+Implementing the nested \( \hat{R} \) approach requires access to high-performance parallel computing resources due to the intensive nature of managing and processing multiple superchains.
+Details of the nested $\hat{R}$ approach can be found in Supplementary Materials~\ref{supp:Nested_rhat}.

-Specifically, we implement 8 superchains, each consisting of 16 subchains initialized from the same starting values within each superchain.
-Each subchain includes 70 samples, of which 50 are designated as warmup iterations.
-The initial values are derived from the posterior estimates obtained after convergence on 8 distinct 10\% samples of the dataset, each drawn with replacement.
-This sampling approach allows us to efficiently capture a diverse set of starting values that reflect the posterior distribution without requiring full-dataset runs, which would be computationally intensive given the large size of our data.
-Using smaller, representative samples enables the superchains to converge from informed starting points, enhancing the accuracy of the nested \( \hat{R} \) diagnostic in assessing convergence across the full parameter space.

 This diagnostic enables reliable convergence checks by examining consistency across superchains rather than individual chains, facilitating convergence to the stationary distribution with even shorter chain lengths.
-For our model, which includes 889 parameters, this setup yielded nearly all nested \( \hat{R} \) values below the standard threshold of 1.1, indicating satisfactory convergence.
+For our model, which includes 842 parameters, this setup yielded nearly all nested \( \hat{R} \) values below the standard threshold of 1.1, indicating satisfactory convergence.
 Posterior predictive checks to assess model fit are introduced in the next section.